+12 Agency/Group/Organization LANCASTER COUNTY HOUSING AUTHORITY

+Agency/Group/Organization Type РНА

+Grantee Department

-What section of the Plan was addressed by Housing Need Assessment
+What section of the Plan was addressed Housing Need Assessment

-Consultation?
-Homeless Needs - Chronically homeless
+by Consultation?
+Public Housing Needs

-Homeless Needs - Families with children

-Homelessness Needs - Veterans

-Homelessness Needs - Unaccompanied youth

-Homelessness Strategy

-Anti-poverty Strategy

-Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Crossnet Ministries was consulted virtually.
-They discussed the increase in demand for their services related to shelter capacity, rental assistance, homelessness, and affordable housing.
-During the consultation, the staff identified that there has been improved communication.
-Crossnet expressed a need for funding to expand the housing programs for prevention, emergency, transitional, and long-term

-programming.
-The need for more training and resources for people experiencing mental health would be a positive addition to the CoC.
+Market Analysis

+Briefly describe how the The County Housing Authority was consulted in person.
+There has not been an increase in the

+Agency/Group/Organization was demand for housing.
+However, improvements are needed in several areas, including outreach

+consulted.
+What are the anticipated efforts, temporary support services, and programs that assist tenants in developing life skills

+outcomes of the consultation or areas and securing employment.
+Additionally, there should be opportunities for landlords to connect

+for improved coordination? and exchange ideas.
+Overall, while the housing situation has stabilized, there is a lack of options

+for services that help individuals maintain their housing or receive assistance in other areas.

 17 Agency/Group/Organization Elizabethtown Community Housing and Outreach Services

-Agency/Group/Organization Type Housing Services - Housing Services-homeless
+Agency/Group/Organization Type Housing

+Services - Housing

+Services-homeless

-What section of the Plan was addressed by Housing Need Assessment
+What section of the Plan was addressed Housing Need Assessment

-Consultation?
+by Consultation?
 Homeless Needs - Chronically homeless

 Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Homelessness Strategy

 Market Analysis

 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The ECHOS meeting was held virtually, during which the staff reported an increase in the need for funds and capacity units due to families with larger sizes requiring support.
-The needs were identified as more programs for prevention, diversion pathways, and client rental assistance.
-The communication was positively reviewed, but the staff would like more opportunities for virtual and in-person training (especially around managing mental health needs of shelter residents) as well as collaboration on information and resources with other programs.
+ECHOS was consulted in person.
+The agency has expressed challenges related to increase in need, the lack of transportation, landlord engagement for affordable housing, and the need for more service-based trainings.
+Further, there are funding concerns for necessary services addressing homelessness along with funding restrictions that are limited and not reflective of actual needs.
+The county can provide more training for HMIS standards, along with clarity to better serve victims of domestic violence.
 18 Agency/Group/Organization Lancaster County Planning Department Agency/Group/Organization Type Other government - County Regional organization Planning organization What section of the Plan was addressed by Consultation?
 Housing Need Assessment Market Analysis Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The county planning commission was consulted in person.
 The commission stated the challenges for zoning and addressing demographics and diversity.
 Discussed the need for zoning changes for higher density and ways to mitigate the impact of the increased densities.
 Coordination with LCHRA are to define areas within the county for redevelopment which would include addressing the housing needs.
 Also, the need for assistance with municipalities and residents to educate them regarding planning and redevelopment.
-19 Agency/Group/Organization Lancaster County Workforce Development Board Agency/Group/Organization Type Services-Employment Other government - County Regional organization
+22 Agency/Group/Organization Assets Lancaster Agency/Group/Organization Type Business Leaders What section of the Plan was addressed by Consultation?
+Market Analysis Economic Development Anti-poverty Strategy